 Sketches and descriptions

-Your tech pack should start with sketches that show the front and back of the style.
+Your tech pack should start with a black and white flat sketch that shows the front and back view of the garment.
 Make it as simple as possible, and do not use any colour.
-No need to go out of your way and rush producing computer-generated sketches either, photographs or even hand-drawn versions will do at this stage.
+You can also create digitised sketches on software such as Adobe Illustrator to create your images.

 Styleboard and inspiration